agera-edc/DataSpaceConnector/docs/developer/cloud_testing.md

 ### Consuming Terraform resources locally

-For running cloud tests in local development, run this script to download a `terraform_outputs.json` file:
+For running cloud tests in local development, run this script to download a `runtime_settings.properties` file:

 ```bash
 ./terraform-fetch.sh
 ```

-This downloads a `terraform_outputs.json` file, which is read by cloud integration tests.
+This downloads a `runtime_settings.properties` file, which is read by cloud integration tests.
 This file should not be committed to the repository.

 ### Evolving Terraform configuration